-(Check one of the following boxes and c complete the necessary information.) [] Not later than () calendar day s from the date of commencement of the W ork. [] By the following date: ntract Time as provided in the Contract Doct Completion of the entire Work, the Contract lowing dates: Portion of Work Substantial Completion Date § 3.3.3 If the Contractor fails to achieve if any, shall be assessed as set forth in S Substantial Completion as provided in this S ection 4.5.
-Section 3.3, liquidated damages, § 4.1 The Owner shall pay the Contract Contract.
-The Contract Sum shall be (Documents. or the Contract Sum in current funds for the C \$), subject to additions and deductions as Contractor's performance of the provided in the Contract § 4.2 Alternates § 4.2.1 Alternates, if any, included in the Contract Sum: Item Price execution of this Agreement.
-Upon acce elow, the following alternates may be accept ptance, the Owner shall issue a Modification additions that must be met for the Owner to ac to this Agreement.
-Item Price Conditions for Acceptance § 4.3 Allowances, if any, included in the (Identify each allowance.)
-Contract Sum: Item Price § 4.4 Unit prices, if any: (Identify the item and state the unit price) and quantity limitations, if any, to which the e unit price will be applicable.)
-Item Units and Limitations Price per Unit (\$0.00) § 4.5 Liquidated damages, if any: (Insert terms and conditions for liquidate ed damages, if any.) § 4.6 Other: (Insert provisions for bonus or other incomes entives, if any, that might result in a change to the Contract Sum.)
+Portion of Work Substantial Completion Date § 3.3.3 If the Contractor fails to achieve Substantial Completion as provided in this Section 3.3, liquidated damages, if any, shall be assessed as set forth in Section 4.5.
+ARTICLE 4 CONTRACT SUM § 4.1 The Owner shall pay the Contractor to Contract.
+The Contract Sum shall be (\$ Documents. the Contract Sum in current funds for the C ), subject to additions and deductions as p ontractor's performance of the provided in the Contract § 4.2 Alternates § 4.2.1 Alternates, if any, included in the C Contract Sum: Item Price § 4.2.2 Subject to the conditions noted below, the following alternates may be accepted by the Owner following execution of this Agreement.
+Upon acceptance, the Owner shall issue a Modification to this Agreement.
+(Insert below each alternate and the conditions that must be met for the Owner to accept the alternate.)
+Item Price Conditions for Acceptance § 4.3 Allowances, if any, included in the Contract Sum: (Identify each allowance.)
+Item Price § 4.4 Unit prices, if any: (Identify the item and state the unit price and quantity limitations, if any, to which the unit price will be applicable.)
+Item Units and Limitations Price per Unit (\$0.00) § 4.5 Liquidated damages, if any: (Insert terms and conditions for liquidated damages, if any.) § 4.6 Other: